JGAguilar626/amazon-ship-dock-staffing-workbook/README.md

 -----

 **(3) CleanTextSheet**: Once you have completed worksheets MainBoard and TotalsBoard to your liking, navigate to the CleanTextSheet worksheet and:
-- first, on the filter button located in cell A1
+- first, click on the filter button located in cell A1
 - second, check the box for (Select All)
 - third, uncheck the box for the value 0 (located right under (Select All))
 - fourth, scroll all the way down and uncheck the box for (Blanks)